anaselfathi/ParforProgMon/Readme.md

 iterations in the parfor loop.

 ppm = ParforProgMon(numIterations, strWindowTitle) will additionally
-show 'strWindowTitle' in the title of the progressbar.
+show a title in front of the progress title.

 ppm = ParforProgMon(numIterations, strWindowTitle, width, height) will change the window size of the progressbar with respect to width and